bespon/bespon_website/docs/spec_overview.md

 is `.bespon`.

 As a text-based format, BespON is specified at the level of Unicode code points.
-Some code points are always invalid as literals within BespON data, and may only be transmitted in backslash-escaped form within strings.
+Some code points are always invalid as literals within encoded BespON data, and may only be transmitted in backslash-escaped form within strings.

   * All code points with Unicode `General_Category` Cc (control characters) are prohibited as literals, with the exception of the horizontal tab